 Air traffic controllers must be FAA-certified by passing an exam and meeting experience requirements, usually through on-the-job training after graduation from the FAA academy.

-What Skills and Qualities Are Needed to Become an Air Traffic Controller?
+Skills and Qualities Necessary to Become an Air Traffic Controller

 Air traffic controllers need the following qualities:

 - Concentration: Air traffic controllers must be able to concentrate with full focus to ensure aerial traffic safety.

 - Decisiveness: Air traffic controllers must be able to quickly make decisions.

 - Math Abilities: Controllers must quickly calculate airplane, speed, time, distance, and provide recommendations accordingly.

 - Communication Abilities: Controllers must give clear instructions and actively listen to the pilot’s responses.